AlexisRalli/VQE-code/README.rst

    contain the root `toctree` directive.

-`quchem <https://github.com/AlexisRalli/VQE-code>`_ is a python library for quantum chemistry VQE calculations.
+`quchem <https://github.com/AlexisRalli/VQE-code>`_ is a python library for quantum chemistry VQE simulations.
-Continue...

-The ''quchem'' module:
+The ``quchem`` module:

-* uses PSI4
+* Uses `Psi4 <http://www.psicode.org/>`_ to obtain the molecular Hamiltonian of a system of interest
+* The `openfermion <https://github.com/quantumlib/OpenFermion>`_ library converts this to a qubit Hamiltonian
+   * Currently only the Jordan-Wigner transform is used
-* builds quantum circuits using Google's cirq library
+* Google's `cirq <https://github.com/quantumlib/Cirq>`_ library is used to build quantum circuits
+   * Hartree-Fock (HF) + Unitary Coupled Cluster Single Double (UCCSD) excitations are currently used as the Ansatz
+   * Each quantum  circuit is simulated using a wrapper for `cirq <https://github.com/quantumlib/Cirq>`_'s optimizer

 To Install
 ^^^^^^^^^^